EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

    * external_aad = TH_2

-   * UAD_2 = bstr containing opaque unprotected application data
+   * UAD_2 = bstr containing opaque unprotected auxiliary data

     where signature is taken from the COSE_Sign1 object, ID_CRED_V is a COSE header_map (i.e. a CBOR map containing COSE Common Header Parameters, see {{RFC8152}}), and kid_value is a bstr.
 If ID_CRED_V contains a single 'kid' parameter, i.e., ID_CRED_V = { 4 : kid_value }, only kid_value is conveyed in the plaintext.